Mateus94/MVVM-Android-Template/README.md

   -  clone this repository.
   -  copy the folder MVVMActivityTemplate in {ANDROID_STUDIO_LOCATION}/plugins/android/lib/templates/activities/
+-  copy the folder MVVMFragmentTemplate in {ANDROID_STUDIO_LOCATION}/plugins/android/lib/templates/other/

 ## Usage

-in AndroidStudio, File > New > Activity > MVVM Template Activity
+in AndroidStudio, File > New > Activity > MVVM Template Activity in AndroidStudio, File > New > Fragment > MVVM Template Fragment